Tom-Hirschberger/PythonLedControl/README.md

 The strip can be controlled either via hardware or software spi.
 The preferred mode is hardware spi because the timing is very sensitive.

 ## Wiring ##
+The strip uses 5V spi lanes but the Raspberry uses 3.3V.
+We need to use an level converter to get rid of this problem.
+Connecting the strip directly to the Pi may cause harm to it.

+The buttons will be connected with a 2kOhm pull down resistors each.
+The resistors will pull down the gpio to 0V if the buttons are not pressed.
+When the buttons are pressed gpio pins will be connected to the 3.3V lane which results in an high flag.

+This example uses the hardware spi pins to connect the led strip.

 ![alt text](https://github.com/Tom-Hirschberger/PythonLedControl/raw/master/ledcontrol.png "Wiring")

 ## Installation ##